Technology

 Tech for Aging in Place

-The Virginia Assistive Technology System’s Information and Assistance Program offers a toll-free number that offers professional advice based on the assistive technology you may need.
-1-800-552-5019 TTY (800) 464-9950
+The Virginia Assistive Technology System’s Information and Assistance Program operates a toll-free number that offers professional advice based on the assistive technology you may need.
+Call 1-800-552-5019 TTY (800) 464-9950.

 Potential for Abuse